Par4All/par4all/doc/www/source/index.rst

 parallelize `Scilab <http://www.scilab.org>`_ programs to speed up computations.

+..

+  I've not been able to have a better link that this...

 .. figure:: images/P4A-video2.png
    :height: 250
-   :target: index.html%3Fp=356.html
+   :target: news_and_events.html#video-showing-par4all-features

-   A few explanations on Par4All in a 3mn video
+   A few explanations on Par4All in a :ref:`3mn video <par4all-video>`

 Indices and tables